M4-SAR: A Multi-Resolution, Multi-Polarization, Multi-Scene, Multi-Source Dataset and Benchmark for optical-SAR Object Detection: Related Work

 \subsection{Related Datasets}

 Progress in SAR object detection is impeded by the high costs of data acquisition and the intricacy of fine-grained annotation.
 Consequently, existing SAR datasets, including HRSID \cite{wei2020hrsid}, SADD \cite{zhang2022sefepnet}, SSDD \cite{zhang2021sar}, and SIVED \cite{lin2023sived}, are frequently restricted to a limited number of common categories (e.g., ships), generally comprising fewer than 10,000 images with constrained class diversity (Table \ref{dataset}).
 These constraints impede the development of robust and generalizable models for remote sensing applications.
 Recent efforts have sought to tackle these challenges.
 Wang et al. \cite{wang2019sar} introduced the Ship-Dataset, which comprises 39,729 ship patches extracted from Gaofen-3 and Sentinel-1 imagery, extensive in scale but constrained in semantic diversity.
 Xia et al. \cite{xia2022crtranssar} introduced MSAR dataset, broadening the categories to include airplanes, oil tanks, bridges, and ships.
 To address data scarcity, Li et al. \cite{li2024sardet} released SARDet-100K, comprising 116,598 images and 245,653 instances across six categories.
 Wu et al. \cite{wu2024fair} contributed FAIR-CSAR dataset, providing fine-grained multi-domain annotations, while Zhang et al. \cite{zhang2025rsar} enhanced annotation efficiency in RSAR through weakly supervised learning and rotated bounding boxes.
+In addition, the MAVIC-C \cite{inkawhich20254th} challenge (image classification task) introduced UNICORN V2, a unified optical and radar recognition dataset that includes Earth observation (EO) and synthetic aperture radar (SAR) data.
+Meanwhile, the MAVIC-T \cite{bowald20253rd} challenge (image translation task) introduced the MAGIC-STACKS dataset to enable the translation of registered aerial images across different sensor modalities.

 Despite these advancements, which signify a shift from small-scale, single-category collections to large-scale, multi-class benchmarks, most existing datasets remain restricted to single-source data.
 Consequently, they cannot exploit complementary multimodal information critical for robust object detection in real-world remote sensing scenarios.
 Although OGSOD-1.0 \cite{wang2023category} and OGSOD-2.0 \cite{wang2025cross} offer aligned optical-SAR image pairs, their evaluation protocol depends solely on SAR data, limiting their applicability for end-to-end fusion-based detection.
 Thus, there is an urgent need for a high-quality multi-source dataset that enables comprehensive optical-SAR fusion object detection.